There's nothing quite like opening the door and breathing fresh, clean,

 most selfish things you can do in your local neighborhood.
 Compost

-your garden refuse, bury it, or dispose of it some other way.
+your garden refuse, bury it, or take it to a municipal waste dump.

 toxic chemicals into the local environment, some of which will be